-There will be 6 mini-tests (approx. 30 minutes duration each) and a final examination.
+There will be 6 mini-tests (30 minutes duration each) and a final examination.
 Approximately one-third of the questions on these evaluations will require a written answer that demonstrates the student's ability to integrate principles from the natural sciences (primarily biology and physics) into an understanding of human motion analysis.
 Some of these questions may also require mathematical calculations and/or graphic depiction of principles.
 All written answers will be evaluated for organization, style, grammar, and content.
 All mini-test questions will be posted on the course website at least one week prior to the mini-test.
-You will notice, however, that there are many more questions than can be answered in 30 minutes posted for each test.
-A selection of questions from the mini-test question bank will be chosen for each mini-test.
+You will notice, however, that there are many more guestions than can be answered in 30 minutes posted for each test.
+A selection of guestions from the mini-test question bank will be chosen for each mini-test.
 You will be required to answer only those questions on the test.
-You are encouraged to review/answer all questions for each minitest prior to the day of the test.
+You are encouraged to review/answer all questions for each mini-test prior to the day of the test.
 The professor will be pleased to assist you to understand how to answer the questions after you have made a sincere effort to answer them on your own.
 You will not be allowed to bring your answers into the test with you.
+The Final Exam is worth 80 points will consist of 60 multiple choice questions and a 20 point kinesiological analysis of a movement (to be determined).
+The final class session will take place in the lab and a movement will be captured using movement tracking software.
+You will then have one week to type and submit (on Moodle) a kinesiological analysis for the captured movement.
+A video will be posted on Moodle following the lab session.

 Each student will complete a term project involving analysis of a functional human movement or anatomical principle.
 The term project is submitted twice.
 The first submission occurs shortly before the middle of the semester.
 You will receive a preliminary grade and feedback on the content, organization, style and grammar of your writing.
-You will have approximately 4 weeks to revise the paper and resubmit it.
+You will have approximately 4 weeks to revise the paper and resubmit it (All submissions deadlines will be by 11:55 pm on the Saturday corresponding with you specific group).
+All papers are due on their respective dates and late papers will have an automatic 5 point deduction (starting at 12:00 am) per day.
 The paper will receive its final grade after the second submission.
 Part of the final grade will be based on how successfully you dealt with the feedback from the first submission.
 Please see the Term Project description, at the end of the syllabus.
+Personal submission dates can be found on Moodle under Introductory Material.